avamsykiran/Angular_2to4_22Jan24_08Feb24/README.md

         ngDoCheck
         Invoked when the change detector of the given component is invoked.
 It allows us to implement our own change detection algorithm for the given component.

+    Custom Directives

+        @Input()        for receving any values

+        @HostListener()    is used to handle event that occur on the elemet.

+        ElementRef      represents the element on which the directive is applied.